Scorecard for Humanity TED Talk

 - Alix Peterson Zwane, Executive Director, Evidence Action and the Deworm the World Initiative; Former Senior Program Officer on the Water, Sanitation, and Hygiene team, Bill & Melinda Gates Foundation

-As with all Copenhagen Consensus Center projects, we solicit ideas from the world's top economic thinkers.
-Ten experts have covered ten prioritity areas to give a breakdown of how much problems have cost the global economy.
-To see who participated, and read their other Copenhagen Consensus contributions, just click the link below.
+Copenhagen Consensus Center solicit ideas from some of the world's top economists.
+Ten experts have covered ten priority areas to give a breakdown of how much problems have cost the global economy.
+Is the glass half full or half empty?
+To see who participated, just click the link below.